zeyad2712/ThreeDos-Task/README.md

 ### Usage

 #### Login Flow
-1. Navigate to the login page
+1. Navigate to the login page (`pages/index.html`)
 2. Enter your email and password
 3. Click "Sign In" to authenticate
 4. Upon successful login, you'll be redirected to the profile page
+5. Tokens are automatically stored in localStorage

 #### Signup Flow
 1. Click "Sign up" link on the login page